RoboVij/flexcar-take-home-challenge/README.md

 - ZIP validation accepts 5-digit US ZIPs only.
 - The inventory is a hardcoded list of 25 vehicles in `src/data/vehicles.ts` as requested.
 For a large list, pagination/ infinite scrolling/ windowing/ list virtualisation could be implemented.
 But for the scope of this task, it's not done.
-- Images use Unsplash URLs for visual clarity.
+- Images are being fetched from online sources.
+They don't always match the vehicle.
+Could be considered as placeholders.
 When images don't work, a fallback is shown.
 - Design of filters, sorting, vehicle list is similar to the reference Website provided in the PDF file.
 - No network calls are made.
 - Theme color has been used limitedly, since its not contrasty enough.
+- Only basic unit tests are addded.

 ## Setup / Run